Optimal Wage Band for Job Matching with Signaling

 Abstract:

-We study an optimal wage band problem in which a policymaker sets a wage band prior to a competitive matching labor market, where education signals worker ability.
-We first prove the uniqueness of the competitive signaling equilibrium under a general class of utility and profit functions.
-We also show that the optimal wage band problem is isomorphic to an optimal ability threshold problem, which is more tractable than the original formulation.
-Building on this theoretical foundation, we construct a parametric model and analyze the mechanisms through which the policymaker's choice of a wage band leads to improved welfare outcomes compared to a no-intervention scenario.
-The implications and mechanisms we identify, arising from the asymmetric information, contrast sharply with those in the existing literature.
-Finally, the generality of our framework makes it suitable for a wide range of competitive matching applications, where agents invest in costly signals under asymmetric information.
+We study an optimal wage band problem in a competitive matching labor market where education signals worker ability.
+We prove uniqueness of the competitive signaling equilibrium under a general class of utility and profit functions and show that the optimal wage band problem is isomorphic to a simpler optimal ability threshold problem.
+Using a parametric model, we analyze how wage bands improve welfare relative to no intervention.
+Our results highlight novel mechanisms driven by asymmetric information, contrasting with existing literature.
+The framework is broadly applicable to settings where agents invest in costly signals under asymmetric information in competitive matching environments.

 New Economics Papers: this item is included in nep-des and nep-ict